Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Abstract

 \section{Abstract}

-The elastic response of dense suspensions under impact is investigated by coarse-graining method of the coupled lattice Boltzmann method and discrete element method (LBM-DEM) simulation.
-We are able to distinguish the viscous force from the elastic force exerted on the impactor.
-We then propose an empirical expression for the elastic force that can reproduce the behavior of the LBM-DEM simulation.
-For the analytical treatment, we use the perturbation method, which recovers the behavior of the impactor in a relatively short time for the elastic force.
-We also discuss the impact of a foot-spring-body system to mimic walking on the top of dense suspensions.
-The foot undergoes multiple bounces and also multiple hops due to the spring force and the stiffness of the suspensions.
-We also check the parameter dependencies of the hopping motion and found that hopping and multiple rebounds are suppressed as the spring stiffness increases.
+The elastic response of dense suspensions under an impact is studied using coupled Lattice Boltzmann Method and Discrete Element Method (LBM-DEM) and its reduced model.
+We succeed to extract the elastic force acting on the impactor in dense suspensions, which can exist even in the absence of percolating clusters of suspended particles.
+We then propose a reduced model to describe the motion of the impactor and demonstrate its relevancy through the comparison of the solution of the reduced model and that of LBM-DEM.
+Furthermore, we illustrate that the perturbation analysis of the reduced model captures the short-time behavior of the impactor motion quantitatively.
+We apply this reduced model to the impact of a foot-spring-body system on a dense suspension, which is the minimal model to realize walking on the suspension.
+Due to the spring force of the system and the stiffness of the suspension, the foot undergoes multiple bounces.
+We also study the parameter dependencies of the hopping motion and find that multiple bounces are suppressed as the spring stiffness increases.